MAhbab/personal-website/content/posts/you-read-wrong.md

 +++
-title = "You Probably Read Wrong and It's not Your Fault " date = "2025-12-8"
+title = "You Probably Read Wrong and It's not Your Fault" date = "2025-12-08"
 +++

 Consider this an antidote to the part of reading culture that praises number of books read over books read well.